Tohby823/DSA-Project-Documentation-2/README.md

 Power BI analysis of HR data from Palmora Group, uncovering gender distribution, salary gaps, performance trends, and bonus allocations to support data-driven decision-making.

-# 📊 Power BI Project Documentation
+#  Power BI Project Documentation

-This project is part of a capstone case study in the **Power BI Data Analysis Program**, aimed at uncovering gender-related HR issues within a Nigerian manufacturing company—**Palmora Group**—through strategic HR data visualization and insight generation.
+This project is part of a capstone case study in the **Power BI Data Analysis Program**, aimed at uncovering gender-related HR issues within a Nigerian manufacturing company (**Palmora Group**) through strategic HR data visualization and insight generation.

 ## Project Topic: Gender Equality in the Workplace | Strategic HR Analysis at Palmora Group

-### 🧭 Project Overview
+### Project Overview

 Palmora Group, a regional manufacturing firm based in Nigeria, was recently criticized in the media for potential gender bias in its employment practices.
 As an HR Data Analyst, I was tasked with investigating the organization's gender landscape using Power BI.